mark-hn/Shaxx-Ghost/README.md

 [UNDER DEVELOPMENT]

-Shaxx's Personal Assistant is a prospective Destiny 2 Discord app with some useful features to improve player experience.
+Shaxx's Personal Assistant is a prospective Discord app for the video game Destiny 2 with some useful features to improve player experience.